mwahba13/QuidditchSwarm/README.md

 The stats of players on both teams are randomly determined based on the values entered at the main menu.
 You can enter in the mean value and std, and the game will automatically generate random parameters based on those input values.

 ### Traits Common to Both Teams.
-Weight - How heavy a player is.
+**Weight** - How heavy a player is.
 Will affect their momentum and speed.
-Max Velocity - Pretty self-explanatory.
+**Max Velocity** - Pretty self-explanatory.
 The speed limit for each player.
-Aggression - This value dictates the likelihood a player will become unconscious when they come into contact with an opposing player.
+**Aggression** - This value dictates the likelihood a player will become unconscious when they come into contact with an opposing player.
-Max Exhaustion - The maximum amount of exhaustion this player can experience before becoming unconscious.
+**Max Exhaustion** - The maximum amount of exhaustion this player can experience before becoming unconscious.

+### Gryffindor Traits
+**Crunkness** - Harry's been hitting the skooma pipe again.
+This trait makes the players all wibbly-wobbly like.

+### Slyther Traits
+**Bruiser** - Slytherins are generally not nice.
+This trait causes players to try and ram the opposing players into submission ( ͡° ͜ʖ ͡°)

 ## Ingame Debug Menu
+Press __ to access the in-game debug menu.